Serg-Norseman/ChemLab/README.md

 # ChemLab

-This program - developed as a pilot project in school in 1995-1998.
+This program - developed as a pilot project in 1995-1998.
 It has the following features:
 - Periodic table and a lot of different information about the elements, including the visualization of spectra and the electron clouds of atoms and tree view of radioactive decay of nuclides;